Lynn Dicks: Research

-Dicks' research looks at the connections between agricultural ecology, agricultural policy and the food and farming industry.
+Dicks' research focuses on insect conservation, agricultural ecology, agricultural policy and the food and farming industry.
 She supports evidence based practice and policy for sustainable agricultural management and conservation interventions.
 Dicks' research has shown a need for redundancy in natural ecosystems, that is a need for extra resources and species to create longterm resilience.

-She collaborates internationally and took part in an international assessment of pollinating animals in conjunction with the IPBES in 2016.
+She collaborates internationally, and was a 'Coordinating Lead Author' for the international assessment of pollinating animals in conjunction with the IPBES in 2016.
 Dicks has highlighted the importance of insect pollinators for food crops such as chocolate and coffee and supported the 2013 EU moratorium and subsequent ban on neonicotinoid insecticides.
 Dicks has also researched the importance of vertebrate pollinators such as birds and bats and has been involved in horizon scanning to find future threats to pollinators such as agricultural expansions, use of agrochemicals and emerging disease.
 Her research has shown a lack of awareness of how pollinator decline could affect food supply chains.